tweag/cybersourcery_testing/README.md

 ## Features

 Automated testing with Cybersource SOP is more difficult than typical 3rd party services.
-When a transaction is submitted, Cybersource dynamically generates a hidden form in the user's browser, which it then automatically submits to your site's response page for the transaction.
-The Cybersourcery Testing gem handles this complexity for you.
+When a transaction is submitted, Cybersource dynamically generates a hidden form in the user's browser, which it then automatically submits to the Cybersource Profile's "Customer Response Page URL."
+This URL may not correspond to your local testing environment.
+The Cybersourcery Testing gem uses middleware to rewrite these responses, so they can be handled in your local testing environment.
+It also hooks into VCR for recording transactions, and handles known but undocumented Cybersource errors.

 It includes: